FINRA Arbitration Process

 FINRA arbitration is similar to court proceedings in a number of ways.
 First, both the investor and the respondent have the right to present their case before the arbitrator(s).
 Then, once both parties’ cases are heard, the arbitrators will retire to deliberate, like a jury.
 However, there are several differences that often make arbitration a better option for investors.

 First, arbitration decisions are not generally eligible for an appeal.
 In court, you can appeal verdicts that don’t come down in your favor.
-However, arbitration is often favored because the entire process can be completed in as few as 18 months, and awards issued within 30 days of a decision.
+The same is true with the informal FINRA mediation process, which doesn’t bind the disputing parties to a particular agreement until they sign a settlement form.
+However, arbitration is often favored over a court case because the entire process can be completed in as few as 18 months, and awards can be issued within 30 days of a decision.

 What to Expect from Your FINRA Arbitration Hearing